Add Your Business/Event

 Driving is not recommended as parking near the beach is severely limited.

-audience rating 5.0 stars from 1 votes - click to vote
+audience rating 3.6 stars from 25 votes - click to voteadd a review & photos

 This 100-metre-long official nudist beach overlooks Sydney Harbour and attracts a gay & lesbian crowd.
 Take everything you need for the day (water, snacks, etc.) as you will not find any outlets on or near the beach.